MathiasBenoni/eksamensprosjekt_mariadb/documents/user_manual.md

 No. The application only stores the word itself and its submission count.
 See the [Privacy Policy](privacy_policy.md) for full details.

 **What kind of words should I submit?**
-Any single adjective in any language.
+Any single adjective in the english language.
 Please keep submissions appropriate — see the [Terms of Use](terms_of_use.md) for guidelines.

 ---